Global Search

 Searchable entity types and fields

 Each entity type matches on a specific set of fields.
-Fields marked with * are numeric and respond to dollar-amount queries.
+Fields marked with * respond to dollar-amount queries.

 Entity type Searchable fields Opens